sobolevn/git-secret/man/man1/git-secret-tell.1.md

 ## DESCRIPTION
-`git-secret tell` - accepts one or more email addresses as an input, searches for the public key for that email in the current users `gnupg` keyring, then imports the corresponding public key into your `git-secret` repo's keychain.
+`git-secret tell` - accepts one or more email addresses as an input, searches for the public key for that email in the current users `gnupg` keyring, then imports the corresponding public key into your `git-secret` repo's keyring.

 This lets the specified user encrypt new files, but will not immediately be able to decrypt existing files, which were encrypted without their key.